3dperceptionlab/Visual-WetlandBirds/README.md

 ## Acknowledgements

 We would like to thank ”A way of making Europe” European Regional Development Fund (ERDF) and MCIN/AEI/10.13039/501100011033 for supporting this work under the “CHAN-TWIN” project (grant TED2021-130890B- C21 and HORIZON-MSCA-2021-SE-0 action number: 101086387, REMARKABLE, Rural Environmental Monitoring via ultra wide-ARea networKs And distriButed federated Learning.
-This work has also been supported by three Spanish national and two regional grants for PhD studies, FPU21/00414, FPU22/04200, FPU23/00532 CIACIF/2021/430 and CIACIF/2022/175.
+This work is part of the HELEADE project (TSI-100121-2024-24), funded by Spanish Ministry of Digital Processing and by the European Union NextGeneration EU.
+This work has also been supported by three Spanish national and two regional grants for PhD studies, FPU21/00414, FPU22/04200, FPU23/00532, CIACIF/2021/430 and CIACIF/2022/175.